AliciaXia222/Capstone-Team-Climate-Trace/README.md

 2. **[Temperature](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=overview)**: Provides daily temperature statistics, offering insights into climate-related factors that influence energy use.

-3. **[Humidity](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=overview)**: Humidity was measured using the dew point temperature at 2 meters above ground.
-The dew point is a reliable measure of how "dry" or "humid" conditions feel, making it preferable over relative humidity for capturing human comfort levels.

-4. **[Latitude](https://download.geonames.org/export/dump/)**: Provides global latitude data in decimal degrees (WGS84 coordinate reference system), adding geographical context to our analysis.
+3. **[Latitude](https://download.geonames.org/export/dump/)**: Provides global latitude data in decimal degrees (WGS84 coordinate reference system), adding geographical context to our analysis.

-5. **[Longitude](https://download.geonames.org/export/dump/)**: Provides global longitude data in decimal degrees (WGS84 coordinate reference system), complementing the latitude data for geographical analysis.
+4. **[Longitude](https://download.geonames.org/export/dump/)**: Provides global longitude data in decimal degrees (WGS84 coordinate reference system), complementing the latitude data for geographical analysis.

-6. **[Population](https://globaldatalab.org/shdi/metadata/pop/)**: Includes population data for various countries and regions from 1960 to 2023.
+5. **[Population](https://globaldatalab.org/shdi/metadata/pop/)**: Includes population data for various countries and regions from 1960 to 2023.
 For our analysis, we extracted the population figures for 2023 to align with our project goals.

-7. **[GDP](https://globaldatalab.org/shdi/metadata/shdi/)**: Contains data on human development, health, education, and income across 160+ countries from 1990 to 2022.
+6. **[GDP](https://globaldatalab.org/shdi/metadata/shdi/)**: Contains data on human development, health, education, and income across 160+ countries from 1990 to 2022.
 We used the GDP values for 2022 as a key feature for our model.

-8. **[Human Development Index (HDI)](https://globaldatalab.org/shdi/metadata/shdi/)**: HDI measures a country's achievements in three key areas:
+7. **[Human Development Index (HDI)](https://globaldatalab.org/shdi/metadata/shdi/)**: HDI measures a country's achievements in three key areas:
    - *Health*: A long and healthy life.
    - *Knowledge*: Access to education.
    - *Standard of Living*: A decent standard of living.
    We extracted data for the year 2022 to maintain consistency with other datasets.

-9. **[Urbanization Rate](https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?end=2023&start=2023&view=map&year=2022)**: Urbanization rate reflects the average annual growth of urban populations.
+8. **[Urbanization Rate](https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?end=2023&start=2023&view=map&year=2022)**: Urbanization rate reflects the average annual growth of urban populations.
 For consistency, we used data from 2022.

-10. **[Educational Index](https://globaldatalab.org/shdi/metadata/edindex/)**: This index comprises two indicators:
+9. **[Educational Index](https://globaldatalab.org/shdi/metadata/edindex/)**: This index comprises two indicators:
    - *Mean Years of Schooling (MYS)*: The average years of schooling for adults aged 25 and above.
    - *Expected Years of Schooling (EYS)*: The anticipated years of education for the current population.

-11. **[Paris Agreement](https://unfccc.int/process-and-meetings/the-paris-agreement)**: The Paris Agreement is an international treaty adopted by 196 parties in 2015.
+10. **[Paris Agreement](https://unfccc.int/process-and-meetings/the-paris-agreement)**: The Paris Agreement is an international treaty adopted by 196 parties in 2015.
 We used this information to create a binary variable to indicate whether a country is a signatory.

 ### 4.3 Generated Data <a name="GeneratedData"></a>